Introduction to MS Word 2010

 Explain that they will collect their printed document from the printer once it is ready.

-For students with motor challenges: Use touch screens or assistive devices.
+For students with motor challenges, provide touch screens or adaptive keyboards.